Search Results

 • Inadequate organ function, evidenced by the following laboratory results:

-• Absolute lymphocyte count \< institutional upper limit of normal (ULN).
+• Absolute lymphocyte count \< institutional lower limit of normal (LLN) (ie, participant should have a normal lymphocyte count to enroll in the study).

 • Aspartate aminotransferase (AST \[serum glutamic-oxaloacetic transaminase; SGOT\]) or alanine aminotransferase (ALT \[serum glutamic pyruvic transaminase; SGPT\]) \> 1.5 × ULN.